supernifty/dovex/README.md

 # Dovex
-A web based tool to quickly provide an interactive overview of your dataset.
+A web based tool to quickly provide an interactive overview and enable quick exploration of your dataset.

-Use to identify columns of interest, explore correlations between inputs, and problems in your input data.
+Use to identify columns of interest, explore correlations between inputs, and find problems in your input data.

+Try it out by visiting [dovex.org](http://dovex.org/).

-## Installation
+## Local Installation
 dovex has been tested on Python 3.

 ```